sriharikapu/plotterlinewriter-graph/README.md

-# Example Subgraph

-An example to help you get started with The Graph.
-For more information see the docs on https://thegraph.com/docs/.
+# Plotter Subwriter Graph Subscription

+Get plotter coordinates subscription with graphql from the blockchain.

+Powers the editor.